 Sleeping Bags

-Needle Sports stocks the very highest quality mountaineering sleeping bags and these are mainly down bags.
+Needle Sports stocks the very highest quality mountaineering sleeping bags made by firms such as Rab and Mountain Equipment, and these are mainly down bags.
 Here are some notes on the selection and care of a down sleeping bag.

 Temperatures & Season Ratings